2022 eastern Australia floods: Response

 European Commission's European External Action Service activated the Copernicus Emergency Management Service – Mapping in order to produce delineation maps of floods in the Brisbane, Gatton, Grafton, Grantham, Gympie, Lismore, Maryborough and Wivenhoe areas of interest.

 On March 7, Scott Morrison stated "these are floods that we have not seen in living memory in anyone's lifetime, and even before that."

 New South Wales premier Dominic Perrottet vowed to fund the flood recovery, saying that he was "not going to spare a dollar" in flood recovery efforts.
 He also stated that there should be direct housing for residents who lost homes, which was a particular concern.
 According to emergency services minister, Steph Cooke, of the approximately 1,400 rapid property damage assessments taken in Lismore, 900 of them were already considered uninhabitable.

 One of the many criticisms by the affected residents was the slow pace of troops arriving to the region.
-Opposition Leader Anthony Albanese criticised the government's handling of bringing in the ADF, saying, "Clearly, there have been issues here with people who were on the roofs of places for a long period of time.
-There’s a need for an explanation".
+Opposition Leader Anthony Albanese criticised the government's handling of bringing in the Australian Defence Force (ADF), saying, "Clearly, there have been issues here with people who were on the roofs of places for a long period of time.
+There's a need for an explanation".
 Although Defence minister Peter Dutton and Dominic Perrottet defended the timing of the ADF's arrival, contending that many parts of the area were inaccessible due to inundating floodwaters.
 Scott Morrison, in particular, was subject to widespread criticism over his delayed response to the floods.

 On 9 March, around 100 infuriated locals in Lismore protested to Prime Minister Scott Morrison, but were denied meeting him face to face.
 They carried signs and chanted, "the water is rising, no more compromising" and "we need help".
 It was left to Koori Mail staff and volunteers to coordinate efforts to supply food and essential supplies to the local Aboriginal community and others in Lismore, with financial support only following months later.

 On 9 March, Architects Assist, an initiative of the Australian Institute of Architects, extended the offer of pro bono consultations and architectural services to the flood victims.